PistachioPony/gamesparks-docs/MARKDOWN/Tutorials/Real-Time Services/Clock Synchronization and Network Programming.md

 ### Sending the Clock Update

 For the next example, we are just going to make sure that the clients are running the same clock as the server.
 In this example, we are going to send an update every second, because we'll use this later as a countdown timer.
-However, in normal clock syncing we may also be updating our clock locally and using the update from the server to re-align the clock for any discrepancies.
+However, in normal clock syncing we might also be updating our clock locally and using the update from the server to re-align the clock for any discrepancies.
 This is why calculating the delta-time is so important.

-*We will be doing this in the RT-scripts.*
+<q>**Note:** We will be doing this in the RT-scripts.</q>

-All we are going to do is setup an interval of 1000ms, which will send the current server time to all players.
+All we are going to do is set up an interval of 1000ms, which will send the current server time to all players.

 We will start this interval in the *onPlayerConnect()* callback, so it begins only when all players have started: